New Publishing: My art feature for The University of Michigan Law School’s left student zine Radical Commons! March 2024, USA

 Carl Gopalkrishnan (aka Gopal)

-Over the past two decades, Carl Gopalkrishnan's artwork has garnered international recognition for his ability to forge meaningful connections between the cultural narratives found in art and literature & the complex dynamics driving international law, intervention and global conflict.
-Through his art, Carl provides a platform for legal and military analysts to explore the creative, subconscious and emotional nuances underlying the doctrines that influence matters of war and peace.
-His paintings continue to foster constructive dialogues about the role of creativity in shaping our world.
+Over the past two decades, Carl Gopalkrishnan's artwork has garnered international recognition for its ability to forge meaningful connections between cultural narratives in art and literature and the complex dynamics driving international law, intervention, and global conflict.
+Carl transforms our familiar cultural artefacts into new myths.
+Through his art he opens a door for legal and military minds to explore the creative, subconscious, and emotional nuances underlying doctrines that shape war and peace.

 https://www.carlgopal.com